Skip to content

 3. Hallmark of Aging: Epigenetic changes

 Epigenetics is one of the most exciting fields of research.
-While it used to be thought that everything was in the genes, we now know that only around 20% is inherited directly and the remaining 80% of our lifespan is determined by epigenetic changes.
+Previously, we thought that everything was in our genes, We now know that only about 20% is directly inherited and the remaining 80% of our lifespan is determined by epigenetic changes.

-The average adult consists of the immense number of around 100,000,000,000,000 cells.
-With only a few exceptions, such as mature red blood cells, all of these cells have a nucleus in which the human genome is located.
-We already know this term from the first Hallmark of Aging – genomic instability.
-The genome is a term that simply describes the entirety of an individual's heritable information.
-This is information for the production of proteins that help determine and change the appearance of the body.
+The average adult consists of the immense number of about 100 000 000 000 000 cells.
+With only a few exceptions, such as mature red blood cells, all of these cells have a cell nucleus in which the human genome is located.
+We already know this term from the first Hallmark of Aging – the genomic instability.
+The genome is a term that simply describes the entirety of an individual's hereditary information.
+This is information for the production of proteins that determine and change the appearance of the body.

-And what does epigenetics do now?
-Simply put, epigenetics determines which information is read and which is not.
-Here we will show you what effects epigenetics can have and what epigenetic changes have to do with age.
+So what does epigenetics do?
+Put simply, epigenetics determines which information is read and which is not.
+We will show you here what effects epigenetics can have and what epigenetic changes have to do with age.

 What does epigenetics do?

-In every cell there is one and the same genetic information.
+Every cell contains the same genetic information.
 How can it be that some cells become muscle cells and others become skin cells?
 The answer lies hidden in the cell nucleus.

-Perhaps for better illustration.
-Imagine your DNA is the text in a book.
-But you never read the entire book because it is far too big, but only sections of it.
-So that you can remember which sections you want to read, you have stuck small Post-It notes at the beginning and end of the text passage.
+Perhaps to illustrate this better.
+Imagine that your DNA is the text in a book.
+However, you never read the entire book because it is much too big, but only sections of it.
+So that you can remember which sections you want to read, you have stuck little Post-It notes to the beginning and end of the text passage.
 These Post-it notes are your epigenetic markers.

-In chemical terms, they are methylated sites on your DNA.
-They don't change your DNA per se, but rather determine which sections are read - and which are not.
-To make things even more complicated: The passages change in your life.
+Chemically speaking, they are methylated sites on your DNA.
+They do not change your DNA itself, but rather determine which sections are read - and which are not.
+To make things even more complicated: The text sections change in your life.
 Sometimes passages from one chapter are read and sometimes passages from the other chapter.
 And it also depends on which cell you are looking at.

-Almost more exciting is the fairly new method of measuring the proteins in the cells.
-With the help of so-called proteomics you go one step further and measure not the DNA, but the proteins produced.
+Even more exciting is the relatively new method of measuring proteins in cells.
+With the help of the so-called proteomics We go one step further and measure not the DNA but the proteins produced.
 This allows a more modern and precise view of cell metabolism.

 Do you know your biological age?
 The epiAge test has the answer.